DevonTomatoSandwich/Pi-Doorbell/README.md

-# Pi Homecoming
+# Pi Doorbell

-Plays memes whenever someone comes home !
+Plays memes whenever someone rings the doorbell !

 # How

-Using python, a raspberry pi detects whenever certain ips join a wifi network and will play a sound through a BLE (Bluetooth Low Energy) Speaker.
+Using python, a raspberry pi intercepts the transmition from a doorbell and will play a sound through a BLE (Bluetooth Low Energy) Speaker.

 ## Method

-Every 10 seconds the pi pings each device using arping up to 10 times, each time with a 1 second deadline to respond.
+When the doorbell button is pressed a signal is sent from the doorbell's transmitter to the doorbell's receiver.
-If device is found it is checked against previously found devices to see if it has joined since the last check.
+The reciever has a signal pin that outputs voltage when the doorbell rings.
+By connecting the receiver's signal pin to one of the raspberry pi's (3B+) GPIO pins, the pi can intercept the signal.

-If the device has joined since the last check, the BLE speaker is turned on (if not already on) which is possible due to BLE.
+When this signal is detected the BLE speaker is turned on (if not already on) which is possible due to BLE.
 Turning the speaker on is achieved by bluetooth snooping the params in the signal sent from the Boom app.
-The speaker is connected using bluetoothctl commands (if previously paired manually) Then a wav file (depending on who joined) is played using bluealsa's aplay command.
+The speaker is connected using bluetoothctl commands (if previously paired manually) Then a meme (as a wav file) is chosen at random from a list of wav files and played using bluealsa's aplay command.

-If two devices connect in the same check, only the first device sound is played (which could be changed easily) If someone arrives to an empty house the sound is played (which could easily be changed)
+The pi is powered by 5V from the wall, the reciever is powered by the 3V3 pin on the pi and the doorbell's transmitter is powered by its own battery.

 # Instructions